- 1 cup water

 Scrub one of the oranges under running water and pat dry.
 With a vegetable peeler, remove the zest, being careful not to peel away any of the white pith.
 Finely mince the zest.
 Set aside.

-Peel the mango and cut the flesh away from the seed.
+Peel the mago and cut the flesh away from the seed.
 Cut half into thin wedges and coarsely dice the rest.
 Set aside.

-In chilled metal bowl, whip the cream until soft peaks form.
+In a chilled metal bowl, whip the cream until soft peaks form.
 Fold in the vanilla and the remaining sugar.
 Refrigerate 1 cup of the whipped cream for serving.
 In a medium bowl, combine the rest of the whipped cream with the yogurt and the diced mango.
-Refrigerate until ready to serve.
+Refrigerate.

 Before serving, combine the yogurt-mango mixture with the couscous.
 Spoon equal amounts into 6 parfait glasses or small bowls.
 Top each dessert with a generous dollop of the reserved whipped cream and mango wedges.
 Drizzle with orange-Cointreau sauce, sprinkle with minced orange zest, and serve.